mathiasertl/django-hashers-passlib/README.md

 Supported hashes
 ----------------

-This module provides hashes for most hash schemes provided by passlib.
+This module provides hashers for most hash schemes provided by passlib - but remember you have to import them using the hashers `from_orig()` method first to be useable.
 Some have to be be converted first (see below), and only a few minor old hashes are not supported.
 All password hashers have the same class name as the passlib hasher they wrap and are located in the `hashers_passlib` module.
 So to enable support for e.g. `sha1_crypt` hashes, add `hashers_passlib.sha1_crypt` to your `PASSWORD_HASHERS` Django setting.

 The following algorithms are supported:
 [des_crypt](https://pythonhosted.org/passlib/lib/passlib.hash.des_crypt.html),